samboy/MaraDNS/README.md

 MaraDNS was updated in 2022 to have its automated tests run in an Ubuntu 22.04 Docker container instead of an Ubuntu 20.04 Docker container.
-The tests are also being updated to only need POSIX tools or Lua5.1/Lunacy to run; e.g. I have updated the test scripts to not use `egrep` (which, strangely enough, is not POSIX) and no longer use `perl`.
+The tests have also been updated to be more portable, running in both Alpine Linux (Busybox-based Linux distro) and Ubuntu 22.04.

 I also fixed a minor security issue, which also affected other DNS servers, where a clever attacker with access to the recurisve DNS server could had kept records in the cache longer than desired.

 `min_ttl` now correctly sets a minimum TTL for direct answers to queries.
+I have backported the `min_ttl` parameter to the older legacy 3.4 version of MaraDNS.

 While using Deadwood as a fully recursive server is not guaranteed to be fully supported, I have fixed a long standing bug with how Deadwood